Cray-HPE/docs-csm/operations/validate_csm_health.md

 Error: Bad Request: Token not valid for UAS.
 Attributes missing: ['gidNumber', 'loginShell', 'homeDirectory', 'uidNumber', 'name']
 ```

-Fix this by logging in as a Keycloak user with the above attributes defined using the the command `cray auth login`, and make sure that `CRAY_CREDENTIALS` is unset.
+Fix this by logging in as a Keycloak user with the above attributes defined using `cray auth login`, and make sure that `CRAY_CREDENTIALS` is unset.

 #### 6.4.2 UAS cannot access Keycloak